 Take expert advice: the law and procedure relating to taxation is notoriously complex and we do not advise anyone to challenge the CRA without help and representation from experienced tax objection solicitors.
 We will aggressively defend and argue your position, and we have a high success record in Tax Appeals and Tax Objections on behalf of our clients.

 The Tax Objections and Appeals team at Rogerson Law Group, led by Andrew Rogerson (the firm’s founder), is highly experienced in fighting the CRA whether its assessments or decisions that are wrong.
-Andrew is assisted by Arash Jazayeri who is a tax specialist.
+Andrew is assisted by Angela Salvatore who is a tax lawyer.